-The Hidden Lake Trail at Glacier’s Logan Pass is a short and relatively easy hike (a bit more challenging if you encounter late season snow and mud like we did!) but oh so scenic!
+The Hidden Lake Trail at Glacier’s Logan Pass is a short and relatively easy hike (a bit more challenging if you encounter late spring snow and mud like we did!) but oh so scenic!

 Going-to-the-Sun Road may be the most popular spot in Glacier, for many good reasons which we go into in a different post (click here for that).